-Last month, we put the call out for all your burning investment questions for Smartshares, the fund manager who issues the 10 exchange-traded funds available through Sharesies.
-This week, we enlisted the help of the team from Smartshares to get some of your questions answered!
+Last month, we put the call out for all your burning investment questions for Smartshares, the fund manager who issues some of the funds available through Sharesies.
+This week, we enlisted the help of the team from Smartshares to get your questions answered!

 “What are your top 3 tips for starting an investment portfolio?”—Michelle

 Don’t change with the news or wind: develop an investment plan with a level of risk you’re comfortable with, and stick to it through the market ups and downs.